Quick Summary

 - Scotland vs England Tax Comparison — the full comparison including savings tax differences

-This article is for informational purposes only and does not constitute financial or tax advice.
-PSA rules and interest rates change — always verify current figures at gov.uk/apply-tax-free-interest-on-savings.
+This article is for informational purposes only and does not constitute financial, tax, or legal advice.
+Tax rates and thresholds can change — always verify current rates with Revenue Scotland, HMRC, or mygov.scot, and speak to a qualified financial adviser for advice specific to your circumstances.

 Sources: HMRC — Tax on savings interest, HMRC — Personal Savings Allowance, Scottish Government — Income tax